 - Monthly visits to the dentist to have the braces tightened and checked

-- A mouthguard should be worn if playing sports
+- Wearing a mouthguard if playing sports

 Which products are best to care for braces?

 Orthodontic toothbrushes have bristles trimmed in a ‘V’ shape for cleaning above and below the brackets and wire.